yuanjunchai/yuanjunchai.github.io/_pages/about.md

 - **Embodied AI**: sim2real, multi-model perception

 <!-- By the way, with strong research and industry experience, I decide to **seek for a PhD position**.  -->
 By the way, I am so glad to collaborate with young researchers.
 Although pursuing academics is a tough journey, but we could overcome it together.
 Now I am holding multiple GPUs.
-If you are interested in my research, please directly contact me[yuanjunchai89@gmail.com](mailto:yuanjunchai89@gmail.com).
+If you are interested in my research, please directly contact me: [yuanjunchai89@gmail.com](mailto:yuanjunchai89@gmail.com).

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->